STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Experiments

 \subsection{Experimental Setting and Metric Calculation}

-\textbf{Experimental Setting.} We consider a two-layer fully-connected neural network trained on the EMNIST dataset.
-All pieces of training data samples are shuffled and equally allocated to a sum of $M=40$ workers.
+\textbf{Experimental Setting.} We consider training a three-layer CNN on the CIFAR-10 dataset with both homogenous and heterogeneous data distribution.
+To be specific, for the heterogenous case, to distribute the training data samples equally among workers, we sort them by their labels.
+We set a total of $M=20$ workers for the training process.
 The mean of the exponential distribution of the computing time across workers is set to $\mu=10^{-4}$ sec.
 The stepsize $\alpha$ is 0.1 and the batch size $B$ is 100 for each scheme.

-\textbf{Metric Calculation.} We determine the per-round metrics, i.e., wall-clock time and communication cost, for AdaSync, AdaComm and the proposed STSyn, as follows.
+\textbf{Metric Calculation.} We determine the per-round metrics, i.e., wall-clock time and communication cost, for FedNova, PASGD, AdaComm and the proposed STSyn, as follows.
 Note that, we generally take one synchronous communication from the workers to the PS as one round.

 \textit{Wall-clock time}.
-At each fixed interval consisting of multiple rounds, with a deliberately chosen value $K^j$, AdaSync operates in an asynchronous manner by waiting for the fastest $K$ workers in each round $j$.
+In FedNova, the number of local updates performed across workers conform to some distribution and the PS has to wait for all the workers.
 Hence, the wall-clock time consumed at round $j$ can be expressed as